Monviech/os-caddy-plugin/README.md

 - `Auto HTTPS`: `On (default)` creates automatic Let's Encrypt Certificates for all Domains that don't have more specific options set, like custom certificates.
 - `Trusted Proxies`: Leave empty if you don't use a CDN in front of your OPNsense.
 If you use Cloudflare or another CDN provider, create an access list with the IP addresses of that CDN and add it here.
 Add the same Access List to the domain this CDN tries to reach.
 - `Abort Connections`: This option, when enabled, aborts all connections to the Reverse Proxy Domain that don't match any specified handler or access list.
 This setting doesn't affect Let's Encrypt's ability to issue certificates, ensuring secure connections regardless of the option's status.
 If unchecked, the Reverse Proxy Domain remains accessible even without a matching handler, allowing for connectivity and certificate checks, even in the absence of a configured Backend Server.
 When using Access Lists, enabling this option is recommended to reject unauthorized connections outright.
 Without this option, unmatched IP addresses will encounter an empty page instead of an explicit rejection, though the Access Lists continue to function and restrict access.
-- `Log Credentials`: Log all Cookies and Authorization in HTTP request logging.
-Use combined with HTTP Access Log in the Reverse Proxy Domain.
-Enable this option only for troubleshooting.
-- `Log Access in Plain Format`: Don't send HTTP(S) access logs to the central OPNsense logging facility but save them in plain Caddy JSON format in a subdirectory instead.
-Only effective for Reverse Proxy Domains that have HTTP Access Log enabled.
-The feature is intended to have access log files processed by e.g. CrowdSec.
-They can be found in `/var/log/caddy/access`.
-- `Keep Plain Access Logs for (days)`: How many days until the plain format log files are deleted.

 ## General Settings - DNS Provider
-- `DNS Provider`: Choose either `none (default)` for normal HTTP ACME or a DNS Provider to enable the `DNS-01` ACME challenge and Dynamic DNS (DynDns).
-If your provider is missing, please note that all easy to add providers have already been built in, the remaining providers all want unique special configurations that are mostly out of scope.
+- `DNS Provider`: Select the DNS provider for the DNS-01 Challenge and Dynamic DNS.
+This is optional, since certificates will be requested from Let's Encrypt via HTTP-01 or TLS-ALPN-01 Challenge when this option is unset.
+You mostly need this for Wildcard Certificates, and for Dynamic DNS.
+To use the DNS-01 Challenge and Dynamic DNS, enable the checkbox in a Reverse Proxy Domain or Subdomain.
+For more information: https://github.com/caddy-dns
+- `DNS API Standard Field`: This is the standard field for the API Key.
+Field can be left empty if optional: Cloudflare "api_token", Duckdns "api_token", DigitalOcean "auth_token", DNSPod "auth_token", Hetzner "api_token", Godaddy "api_token", Gandi "bearer_token", IONOS "api_token", deSEC "token", Route53 "access_key_id", Porkbun "api_key", ACME-DNS "username", Netlify "personal_access_token", Namesilo "api_token", Njalla "api_token", Vercel "api_token",  Google Cloud DNS "gcp_project", Alidns "access_key_id", Azure "tenant_id", OpenStack Designate "region_name", OVH "endpoint", Namecheap "api_key", PowerDNS "server_url", DDNSS "api_token", Metaname "api_key", Linode "api_token", Tencent Cloud "secret_id", Dinahosting "username", Hexonet "username", Mail-in-a-Box "api_url".
+- `DNS API Additional Field 1`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: Duckdns "override_domain", Route53 "secret_access_key", Porkbun "api_secret_key", ACME-DNS "password", Alidns "access_key_secret", Azure "client_id", OpenStack Designate "tenant_id", OVH "application_key", Namecheap "user", PowerDNS "api_token", DDNSS "username", Metaname "account_reference", Linode "api_url", Tencent Cloud "secret_key", Dinahosting "password", Hexonet "password", Mail-in-a-Box "email_address".
+- `DNS API Additional Field 2`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: Route53 "max_retries", ACME-DNS "subdomain", Azure "client_secret", OpenStack Designate "identity_api_version", OVH "application_secret", Namecheap "api_endpoint", DDNSS "password", Linode "api_version", Mail-in-a-Box "password".
+- `DNS API Additional Field 3`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: Route53 "aws_profile", ACME-DNS "server_url", Azure "subscription_id", OpenStack Designate "password", OVH "consumer_key", Namecheap "client_ip", DDNS "password".
+- `DNS API Additional Field 4`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: Route53 "region", Azure "resource_group_name", OpenStack Designate "username".
+- `DNS API Additional Field 5`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: Route53 "token", OpenStack Designate "tenant_name".
+- `DNS API Additional Field 6`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: OpenStack Designate "auth_url".
-- `DNS API Key`: Leave empty if you don't use a DNS Provider, or put your `API Key` here.
+- `DNS API Additional Field 7`: Leave empty if your DNS Provider isn't specified here.
+Field can be left empty if optional: OpenStack Designate "endpoint_type".

-- `DNS Secret API Key`: This field is used by porkbun in addition to the DNS API Key.
+## General Settings - Dynamic DNS
 - `DynDns Check Http`: Optionally, enter an URL to test the current IP address of the firewall via HTTP procotol.
 Generally, this is not needed.
 Caddy uses default providers to test the current IP addresses.
 If you rather use your own, enter the https:// link to an IP address testing website.
 - `DynDns Check Interface`: Optionally, select an interface to extract the current IP address of the firewall.
 Attention, all IP addresses will be read from this interface.
 Only choose this option if you know the implications.
 - `DynDns Check Interval`: Interval to poll for changes of the IP address.
 The default is 5 minutes.
 Can be a number between 1 to 1440 minutes.
 - `DynDns IP Version`: Leave on None to set IPv4 A-Records and IPv6 AAAA-Records.
 Select "Ipv4 only" for setting A-Records.
 Select "IPv6 only" for setting AAAA-Records.
 - `DynDns TTL`: Set the TTL (time to live) for DNS Records.
 The default is 1 hour.
 Can be a number between 1 to 24 hours.

+## General Settings - Log Settings
+- `Log Credentials`: Log all Cookies and Authorization in HTTP request logging.
+Use combined with HTTP Access Log in the Reverse Proxy Domain.
+Enable this option only for troubleshooting.
+- `Log Access in Plain Format`: Don't send HTTP(S) access logs to the central OPNsense logging facility but save them in plain Caddy JSON format in a subdirectory instead.
+Only effective for Reverse Proxy Domains that have HTTP Access Log enabled.
+The feature is intended to have access log files processed by e.g. CrowdSec.
+They can be found in `/var/log/caddy/access`.
+- `Keep Plain Access Logs for (days)`: How many days until the plain format log files are deleted.

 ## Reverse Proxy - Domains
 - Press `+` to create a new Reverse Proxy Domain